 When this happened, a crowd gathered to investigate the noise.
 And when they did, they heard Jesus’ followers all speaking in the native languages of the listeners.
 The crowd that had come to celebrate Shavuot was from all over the known world, with many different native languages.
 Yet each was hearing what was said in their own native language.
 This confused the crowd, but Peter explained to them that what they were experiencing was the fulfillment of a prophecy in Joel 2:28-32.
 A prophecy that included God pouring out his Spirit on all people.

 Peter then proceeded to preach his first sermon, explaining what had happened on that Pentecost.
 And he taught them about who Jesus was and the significance of what had happened to him.
 Then he called on them to repent and turn to Jesus for salvation.
 And on that day, 3,000 people believed and were saved.

 The Significance of Pentecost

 But is that all that really happened on that day?
 We have a description of the physical events of the day, but there is much more to Pentecost that than.
 Pentecost is a day that is nearly as significant to Christianity as Good Friday and Easter.
-On those latter two days we celebrate the crucifixion and resurrection of Jesus.
-Events that enable the forgiveness of our sin and victory over death.
+On those latter two days, we celebrate the crucifixion and resurrection of Jesus.
+Events that enable the forgiveness of our sins and victory over death.
 But without Pentecost that work is unfinished.